 While slipping a couple of dollars into the mail in a card can be convenient enough, it's never ideal to send private keys via email and especially not via snail mail.
 The problem with doing this is that you are trusting that no one has seen and recorded the keys along the way, and trusting things you can't verify is never a good option when it comes to bitcoin.
 If you give bitcoin as a gift, it pays to take care when doing so to make the most of it and do so as safely as you can.

 For the less tech-savvy and those with the habit of reusing passwords online between sites, sharing these delicate things by email poses the risk of someone stumbling on them if they gain access to the account.
-However, when you send bitcoin via email address, you still have the trust issue as well as that data is stored somewhere you have no control over, think twice when mailing or emailing bitcoin!
+However, when you send bitcoin via email address, you still have the trust issue as well as that data is stored somewhere you have no control over.
+Always think twice when mailing or emailing bitcoin as unlike physical coins more than one person can easily control the funds with access to keys or account information!

 Can You Gift Physical Bitcoin?

-If you haven't seen these before, this question likely sounds rather strange.
+If you haven't seen these before, this question likely sounds rather strange, especially if you've just been using your Trezor or Ledger wallet.
 Over the years since the inception of bitcoin, many companies have produced what you could casually refer to "physical bitcoin," while it's not really physical bitcoin it typically takes the form of a coin that has a tamper-evident sticker or similar covering the private key while having the public address printed where you can see it.

 The problem with a wallet like these and the likely reason they don't seem to be very available anymore is a straightforward one; you don't know if that key is truly still private.
 Perhaps someone somewhere has been collecting them all at some point during production only to one day use them, it's always hard to say, and when you can't verify it yourself, you probably shouldn't trust it.
 While these can be a simple way to gift bitcoin, they do have their caveats.

 If you are looking for a bitcoin Christmas gift but are a little short on cash, you may find that a hardware wallet could be a great option for the bitcoiner in your life.
-Even if the happen to already have a hardware bitcoin wallet they'll still likely be happy to have a spare laying around.
+Even if the happen to already have a hardware bitcoin wallet they'll still likely be happy to have a spare laying around, and they can definitely be a little more useful than a shiny tamper proof hologram.

 The Best Bitcoin Gift Giving Experience